Behavioral Health Support Specialist (BHSS)

 Anxiety, Depression

-This Clinical Training Program prepares students to be successful as Behavioral Health Support Specialists (BHSS).
-Under supervision, a BHSS provides brief, culturally responsive, evidence-based interventions for behavioral health conditions and applies measurement-based care strategies to track patient progress and facilitates referrals to specialty services within the community.
+We aim to expand Washington’s behavioral health workforce and increase access to evidence-informed behavioral health treatment that is culturally responsive, appropriate and timely.
+We do this through the introduction of a new bachelor-prepared provider type called a Behavioral Health Support Specialist (BHSS).
+This Clinical Training Program prepares students to be successful as a BHSS.
+Under supervision, a BHSS provides brief, evidence-based interventions for behavioral health conditions and applies measurement-based care strategies to track patient progress and facilitates referrals to specialty services within the community.
 Review this sample job description for details.
+For more information, please visit our website or contact us at bhsswa.uw.edu.

 The BHSS project receives funding from the Ballmer Group to explore, design, develop, and implement curriculum for a BHSS in Washington.
 The project team has no financial conflicts of interest.